LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 <figure class="post-figure">
 <img class="img-60"
     src="/assets/posts/secant-mercator/secant_graph.png"
-	alt="Definition of the secant"
+	alt="Secant graph"
 	>
 </figure>

-The integral of the secant can be interpreted as the area under the graph.[^2] This is illustrated by the shaded region.
+The integral of the secant can be interpreted as the area under the graph.[^2] This is illustrated by the shaded region

 ## An introduction to cartography